List of Victor and Valentino characters: Tez

 Tez (voiced by Christian Lanz) is an all powerful magician and Maria Teresa's husband who serves as a major antagonist in the series, using parlor tricks to conceal his incredibly powerful magic and has sinister plans for Monte Macabre.
 He has a mirror as a prosthetic foot: he originally claims his foot was bitten off by a crocodile named Guapo, but then suggests it was actually bitten off by a "winged serpent".
 He has it in for the boys due to them constantly outwitting him.
 It is hinted in "Tez Breaks Bread" that his powers actually come from the Tzitzimime who are potentially using him.
 In "Sal's Our Pal", he becomes Monte Macabre's Huey Tlatoani and begins to slowly take over the town.
 He is later revealed to be the god Tezcatlipoca and Sal’s brother, defeated by Sal in the series finale after regaining his memories a Quetzalcoatl.
-Victor and Valentino convinced Tez to redeem himself, resulting in him removing all the curses he had placed on the people of Monte Macabre while restoring his fellow gods’ memories.
-But he was taken by the Tzitimimes and imprisoned in their realm for disappointing their leader, Coyolxauhqui.
+Victor and Valentino convinced Tez to redeem himself, resulting in him removing all the curses he had placed on the people of Monte Macabre while restoring his fellow gods' memories.
+But he was taken by the Tzitimimes and imprisoned in their realm for disappointing their leader, Coyolxauhqui; however, the series was cancelled before the consequences of Tez's actions could be fully explored.